wathika-eng/BPALnotes/README.md

 You can use your phone or laptop to view the website

-To view on your phone you need ot use a private or trusted network Then on your terminal type (Confirm your IP Address first by running ipconfig on CMD)
+To view on your phone you need ot use a private or trusted network Then on your terminal type (Confirm your IP Address first by running /ipconfig on CMD)

 ```#!/bin/bash
 flask run --host=0.0.0.0
 ```